CharlesS940/math_problem_solver/README.md

 poetry install
 ```

-to install poetry and the virtual envorinment specified in pyproject.toml.
+to install poetry and the virtual environment specified in pyproject.toml.

 Ollama is also required to run this application, you can find download instructions here: https://ollama.com/download.